thradams/thradams.github.io/clang.md

    try (init-statement condition; defer-expression);
 ```

-try is like an if but it automatically creates an imaginary compound-statement
+try is like an if statement but it creates an imaginary compound-statement
 that is closed at the most external '}'.

 When defer-expression exists it is executed if the condition is true
 before closing the imaginary compound-statement.

 The motivation is to avoid the indentation created by 'if' or the mess
 of many closing curly braces.

 ```cpp
    int main()